John Phillip Holland

 General Dynamics has been criticised for involvement in the administration of President Trump's

-Public opposition has forced the Trump administration to abandon that policy, but many of the families will never be reunited because the parents have already been deported.
-In addition the administration has proposed to extend the length of time in which children can be separated from their parents.
-In January 2019 the Office of the US Inspector General of Health and Human Services reported that many families had still not been reunited.
+Public opposition forced the Trump administration to abandon that policy, but many of the families will never be reunited because the parents had already been deported.

 General Dynamics has defended its role in the face of public opposition and demonstrations.
 The company has been accused of buying the support of local politicians, and of misapplying tax credits it received for training purposes.
-Students and staff at the University of California have urged the University administration to sever their contracts with General Dynamics.
+Students and staff at the University of California have urged the University administration to sever their contracts and divest from General Dynamics.
 US teachers have called for their pension funds to be withdrawn from General Dynamics.
 Scottish Trade unions Unison and Unite have called for Scottish Pension Funds to be withdrawn from General Dynamics.